Colombian Massif: Geography

 The total area is 32682 km2, which is distributed as follows: 13716 km2 of forests, 15423 km2 of agroecosystems, 2567 km2 of páramos, 43 km2 of snow zone, 924 km2 have xerophytic vegetation and 9 km2 of urban settlements.
 The altitude varies between 2600 m and 4646 m.

-This area is identified as the source of 70% of the Colombian safe water for human consumption and irrigation.
-The headwaters of the Magdalena and Cauca Rivers (Caribbean slope), Caquetá and Putumayo Rivers (Amazon Basin) and the Patía River (Pacific slope).
+This area is identified as the source of 70% of the Colombian freshwater for human consumption and irrigation.
+It embodies the headwaters of the Magdalena and Cauca Rivers (Caribbean slope), Caquetá and Putumayo Rivers (Amazon basin) and the Patía River (Pacific slope).

 The massif contains 362 high mountain bodies of water, 13 páramos and other ecosystems rich in flora and fauna.
-From south to north are the páramos of Cutanga, Letero, Las Papas (Potatoes), Apio (Celery) and Buey (Ox).
-Sotará and Puracé are the prominent volcanoes of the area, the latter being within the Puracé National Natural Park.
+From south to north are the páramos of Cutanga, Letero, Las Papas (Potatoes), Apio (Celery) and Buey (Ox) as well as high altitude valleys like the Valley of Potatoes (3000 m.a.s.l.) and Valley of Paletara (3000 m.a.s.l.).
+The Sotará and Puracé are the prominent volcanoes of the area, the latter being within the Puracé National Natural Park.

 Very few people have traversed the mountains of this region because it is covered by rugged terrain and an impenetrable and cold páramo environment, both of which are natural guardians which preserve the water sources that provide water for half of Colombia before emptying into the sea.